A Name Written in Cedar and Sky

 The second: cèdre — cedar.
 Thuia occidentalis, the eastern white cedar that lines the shores of the Lake of Two Mountains.
 Cuoq notes its medicinal applications directly: the leaves were used to treat wounds, the gum for toothache, the smoke of the bark to stanch nosebleeds.
 Cedar was not merely a tree in this community.
 It was medicine.

-Both meanings were real.
-Both were present in the word simultaneously.
-A name built on the kijik root could carry either meaning or both — day-woman, cedar-woman, sky-woman, medicine-woman — and there is no reason to choose between them.
+All of these meanings were present in the word simultaneously.
+A name built on the kijik root could carry any of them, or all — day-woman, cedar-woman, sky-woman, medicine-woman, woman of the completed day — and there is no reason to choose between them.
 Anishinaabe naming practice did not operate by the logic of singular European definitions.
 A name was a carrier.
-The word kijik carried what the community understood it to carry: light, duration, healing, the substance of the living world.
+The word kijik carried what the community understood it to carry.
 The priests wrote it down in their orthography.
 The families went on using it in their own.

 The Forms